titech-edp/titech-edp.github.io/resources/pitch-template.md

 ## Slide2: Problem
 - Clearly state the problem and/or reason why you built the prototype.
 - How much worth solving the problem?
-Give us some evidence.
+Give us some evidences or clues.

 ## Slide3: Unique Insight
 - Tell us what only you know about the problem and/or how to solve the problem.